-A 360 performance review when done well can render insightful results and improving the overall employee engagement as it allows for comprehensive feedback and not just a managers feedback.
+A 360 performance review when done well can render insightful results and improve the overall employee engagement as it allows for comprehensive feedback and not just managers’ feedback.
 But, more often than not managers and HR administrators who attempt to administer it get bogged down by its various aspects and tend to complicate the approach rendering it useless.

-So what is a 360 degree performance review?
-It is a type of performance review wherein employees recieve performance feedback not only from their managers but also colleagues, vendors customers etc. It can farly intensive type of assessment because it involves collating a lot of data, which in turn is also subjective, because that is the very nature of feedback.
+So what is a 360-degree performance review?
+It is a type of performance review wherein employees receive performance feedback not only from their managers but also from colleagues, vendors customers, etc. It is a fairly intensive type of assessment because it involves collating a lot of data, which in turn is also subjective because that is the very nature of feedback.

 1. Don’t Just Evaluate The Job, Evaluate How It Is Done